leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/images_as_planes.rst

 --------------

 Relative Path
-   You can link to the image file with a relative path (starting from the location of the blend file) or an absolute path (starting from the root of the file system).
-Enable the checkbox to link to the image file using a :ref:`relative file path <files-blend-relative_paths>`.
+   Link to the image file using a :ref:`relative file path <files-blend-relative_paths>`.

 Force Reload
    Reloads the image file into Blender if it is already added as an image data-block.